 The Barrett Academy offers the following services:

-- The development of workshops and trainings which support the evolution of human consciousness at an individual and collective level through the use of the Barrett Model.
+- The development of workshops and trainings which support the evolution of human consciousness at an individual and collective level.

 - Support to international agencies, communities and nations to develop programs and policies to support the evolution of human consciousness.